Medical expert of the article

 Risk factors

-The greatest danger for the development of phlegmonous appendicitis is the age from twenty to thirty years.
-Although the disease can also occur at any age.
+The greatest risk for the development of phlegmonous appendicitis is the age from twenty to thirty years.
+Although the disease can also occur at absolutely any age.

 Most often, risk factors are:

-- endocrine - the presence in the appendix of the cecum (its mucous membrane) of a number of cells that produce the hormone serotonin.
+- endocrine - the presence in the appendix of the cecum (its mucous membrane) of many cells that produce the hormone serotonin.

-- casuistic - the presence of foreign bodies (for example, grape seeds, peel of sunflower seeds, fish scales) in the human intestine.
+- casuistic – the presence of foreign bodies (for example, grape seeds, seed peels, fish scales) in the human intestine.

 Pathogenesis

-The enterogenic route of infection is most often the cause of the disease.
-At the same time, in a crucial role in the pathogenesis of the disease, the hematogenous and lyphogenic pathway practically does not play.
+The enterogenous route of infection most often becomes the cause of the disease.
+At the same time, the hematogenous and lyphogenous routes practically do not play a decisive role in the pathogenesis of the disease.

-Various microorganisms that are in the process (protozoa, viruses and bacteria) are the cause of inflammation.
-Basically, this is an anaerobic form of flora (anaerobic cocci), less often - aerobic (enterococci, E. Coli).
+Various microorganisms that are in the appendix (protozoa, viruses and bacteria) are the cause of inflammation.
+Basically, this is the anaerobic form of flora (anaerobic cocci), less often - aerobic (enterococci, E. coli).

 The manifestation of phlegmonous appendicitis is quite pronounced:

-- The first sign will be acute pain with, most likely, fuzzy localization, amplified by movement.
-Further morbidity will increase and take a more precise location.
+- The first sign will be a sharp pain, most likely of unclear localization, increasing with movement.
+Then the pain will increase and take on a more precise location.

 - general intoxication of the body and lethargy,